lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 ## New Resource Groups

-New Resource Groups supports an expression tree structure in which the `field` field in a filter object is `Account` and the `value` field contains a list of the account IDs.
+The new Resource Groups support an expression tree structure in which the `field` field in a filter object is `Account` and the `value` field contains a list of the account IDs.

 ### Example